 - Whether or not the exploit damages another character, their gameplay, the service itself, and/or its economy.

 - Whether or not an attempt has been made to conceal the exploit's use.

 Bug exploitation that we consider extreme includes, but is not limited to:

 - Any exploit that has a severe negative impact on a realm's economy.

 - Causing disruption in service or intentionally crashing a realm/server.

 Abuse of Game Mechanics or Economy

-While bug exploitation involves the abuse of what is essentially a programming mistake, the abuse of game mechanics is the act of taking advantage of World of Warcraft game systems.
+While bug exploitation involves the abuse of what is essentially a programming mistake, the abuse of game mechanics is the act of taking advantage of game systems.
 This category includes using/distributing game mechanics in a manner unintended by their design that negatively affects another character, their gameplay, the service itself and/or its economy.

 We take action against accounts for Abuse of the Economy when one or more characters on the account exchange or contribute to the exchange of in-game property (items or gold) for real-world currency.
 Contributing can be described as otherwise normal in-game play (such as gathering ore and herbs) and giving these goods to a final account for the real-world currency exchange.